markabe/vim-spacial/README.markdown

-# Think your so spacial?
+# Think you're so spacial?

 ## Briefing.